SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/JSONBuilder/addFloat.md

 so.topic: reference
 ---

+# JSONBuilder.addFloat(String key, Float value)

 Adds a float value to the current scope.
 If the current scope is an object, you must supply a key.
 If the current scope is an array, key must be empty.